Here's a name you should know...Caleb Rice.

 He left that sheriff job in 1851 and became the first president of Massachusetts Mutual Life Insurance Company.
 Of course, that position may have had to call on his keeping-the-peace job skills as well.

-The company was actually the brain child of his younger cousin, George Rice, an agent for a Connecticut insurance company, the company history points out.
-George saw a lot of business coming out of the Springfield, Mass., area.
+The company was actually the brainchild of his younger cousin, George Rice, an agent for a Connecticut insurance company, the company history points out.
+George saw a lot of business coming out of the Springfield, Massachusetts, area.
 He believed a local insurance company there could do quite well.

 George Rice originally planned to start the company as a mutual enterprise, meaning the company would be owned by policyowners and, consequently, managed with the best interests of customers at its heart.
 Other insurance companies, like the one he worked for, had such structures.